cc-tweaked/CC-Tweaked/projects/ARCHITECTURE.md

  - `core`: This contains the core "computer" part of ComputerCraft, such as the Lua VM, filesystem and builtin APIs.
    This is also where the Lua ROM is located (`projects/core/src/main/resources/data/computercraft/lua`).
-Notably this project does _not_ depend on Minecraft, making it possible to use it emulators and other tooling.
+Notably this project does _not_ depend on Minecraft, making it possible to use it in emulators and other tooling.

  - `common`: This contains all non mod-loader-specific Minecraft code.
 This is where computers, turtles and peripherals are defined (and everything else Minecraft-related!).